Education • Training • Certification

 If you’re brand new to the security industry (in Texas), the first class you will have to take would be the Level-2 Non-Commissioned class.
 After you complete that course, you’ll be given a certificate of completion (not a license) from the school.
 You will take that certificate of completion to your current or future employer whereas they will help you through the DPS online licensing process T.O.P.S. ( Texas Online Private Security).
 Although you do NOT need to be employed with any company to take any class you DO have to be affiliated with a security guard company in order for DPS to approve your license (no, you cannot work on your own outside of a company- it is illegal).
 Part of the process after taking the class will be to provide fingerprints and submit to a background check through DPS ( all steps will be discussed in our class).

-If approved, DPS will mail your license/pocket card back to your home.
+If approved, DPS will mail your license/pocket card back to your home (not your employer).
 This process usually takes about 30 days, however, DPS will allow you to work security unarmed as a Non-Commissioned officer right away while your paperwork is processing.
 You are NOT allowed to work as a Commissioned officer or Bodyguard until you have your licenses back from DPS and in your pocket.
 There are many guard companies telling their guards that is is “Ok to work as an Armed guard or a Bodyguard as long as the TOPS site shows you as active”– this is NOT true as DPS requires that you have pocket card on you while on duty (exception is ONLY to the Non-Commission while processing only).

 Additional requirements that most guard companies are in violation of: